mebobby2/building_llms_for_prod/notes/01-intro-to-llms.md

 training, using verification techniques, and ensuring the training data is diverse and representative.
 Finding a balance between maximizing the model’s potential and avoiding these issues remains challenging.

+## From Language Models to Large Language Models
+The evolution of language models has seen a paradigm shift from pre- trained language models (LMs) to the creation of Large Language Models (LLMs).
+LMs, such as ELMo and BERT, first captured context-aware word representations through pre-training and fine-tuning for specific tasks.
+However, the introduction of LLMs, as demonstrated by GPT-3 and PaLM, proved that scaling model size and data can unlock emergent skills that outperform their smaller counterparts.
+Through in-context learning, these LLMs can handle more complex tasks.

+### Emergent Abilities in LLMs
+As we discussed, an ability is considered emergent when larger models exhibit it, but it’s absent in smaller models—a key factor contributing to the success of Large Language Models.
+Emergent abilities in Large Language Models (LLMs) are empirical phenomena that occur when the size of language models exceeds specific thresholds.
+As we increase the models’ size, emergent abilities become more evident, influenced by aspects like the computational power used in training and the model’s parameters.

+### What Are Emergent Abilities
+This phenomenon indicates that the models are learning and generalizing beyond their pre-training in ways that were not explicitly programmed or anticipated.
+A distinct pattern emerges when these abilities are depicted on a scaling curve.
+Initially, the model’s performance appears almost random, but it significantly improves once a certain scale threshold is reached.
+This phenomenon is known as a phase transition, representing a dramatic behavior change that would not have been apparent from examining smaller-scale systems.

+Scaling language models have predominantly focused on increasing the amount of computation, expanding the model parameters, and enlarging the training dataset size.
+New abilities can sometimes emerge with reduced training computation or fewer model parameters, especially when models are trained on higher-quality data.
+Additionally, the appearance of emergent abilities is influenced by factors such as the volume and quality of the data and the quantity of the model’s parameters.
+Emergent abilities in Large Language Models surface as the models are scaled up and are not predictable by merely extending the trends observed in smaller models.

+### Evaluation Benchmarks for Emergent Abilities
+Several benchmarks are used to evaluate the emergent abilities of language models, such as BIG-Bench, TruthfulQA, the Massive Multi-task Language Understanding (MMLU) benchmark, and the Word in Context (WiC) benchmark

+### Risks With Emergent Abilities
+As language models are scaled up, emergent risks also become a concern.
+These include societal challenges related to accuracy, bias, and toxicity.
+Adopting strategies that encourage models to be “helpful, harmless, and honest” can mitigate these risks.

+For instance, the WinoGender benchmark, which assesses gender bias in occupational contexts, has shown that while scaling can enhance model performance, it may also amplify biases, especially in ambiguous situations.
+Larger models tend to memorize training data more, but methods like deduplication can reduce this risk.

+Other risks involve potential vulnerabilities or harmful content synthesis that might be more prevalent in future language models or remain uncharacterized in current models.

+### A Shift Towards General-Purpose Models
+The emergence of new abilities has shifted the NLP community’s perspective and utilization of these models.
+While NLP traditionally focused on task-specific models, the scaling of models has spurred research on “general-purpose” models capable of handling a wide range of tasks not explicitly included in their training.

+This shift is evident in instances where scaled, few-shot prompted general- purpose models have outperformed task-specific models that were fine- tuned.
+Examples include GPT-3 setting new benchmarks in TriviaQA and PiQA, PaLM excelling in arithmetic reasoning, and the multimodal Flamingo model achieving top performance in visual question answering.
+Furthermore, the ability of general-purpose models to execute tasks with minimal examples has expanded their applications beyond traditional NLP research.
+These include translating natural language instructions for robotic execution, user interaction, and multi-modal reasoning.

+### Expanding the Context Window
+#### The Importance of Context Length
+Context window in language models represents the number of input tokens the model can process simultaneously.
+In models like GPT-4, it currently stands at approximately 32K or roughly 50 pages of text.
+However, recent advancements have extended this to an impressive 100K tokens or about 156 pages, as seen in Claude by Anthropic.

+Context length primarily enables the model to process and comprehend larger datasets simultaneously, offering a deeper understanding of the context.
+This feature is particularly beneficial when inputting a substantial amount of specific data into a language model and posing questions related to this data.
+For example, when analyzing a lengthy document about a particular company or issue, a larger context window allows the language model to review and remember more of this unique information, resulting in more accurate and tailored responses.

+#### Limitations of the Original Transformer Architecture
+Despite its strengths, the original transformer architecture faces challenges in handling extensive context lengths.
+Specifically, the attention layer operations in the transformer have quadratic time and space complexity (represented with ) in relation to the number of input tokens, .
+As the context length expands, the computational resources required for training and inference increase substantially.

+To better understand this, let’s examine the computational complexity of the transformer architecture.
+The complexity of the attention layer in the transformer model is , where is the context length (number of input tokens) and is the embedding size.

+This complexity stems from two primary operations in the attention layer: linear projections to create Query, Key, and Value matrices (complexity ~ ) and the multiplication of these matrices (complexity ~ ).
+As the context length or embedding size increases, the computational complexity also grows quadratically, presenting a challenge for processing larger context lengths.

+#### Optimization Techniques to Expand the Context Window
+Despite the computational challenges associated with the original transformer architecture, researchers have developed a range of optimization techniques to enhance the transformer’s efficiency and increase its context length capacity to 100K tokens:
+* ALiBi Positional Encoding
+* Sparse Attention
+* FlashAttention
+* Multi-Query Attention (MQA)

+#### FlashAttention-2
+FlashAttention-2 emerges as an advancement over the original FlashAttention, focusing on optimizing the speed and memory efficiency of the attention layer in transformer models.
+This upgraded version is redeveloped from the ground up utilizing Nvidia’s new primitives.
+It performs approximately 2x faster than its predecessor, achieving up to 230 TFLOPs on A100 GPUs.

+FlashAttention-2 improves on the original FlashAttention in various ways.
+* Changing the algorithm to spend more time on matmul FLOPs minimizes the quantity of non-matmul FLOPs, which are 16x more expensive than matmul FLOPs.
+* It optimizes parallelism across batch size, headcount, and sequence length dimensions, leading to significant acceleration, particularly for long sequences.
+* It enhances task partitioning within each thread block to reduce synchronization and communication between warps, resulting in fewer shared memory reads/writes.
+* It adds features such as support for attention head dimensions up to 256 and multi-query attention (MQA), further expanding the context window.

+With these enhancements, FlashAttention-2 is a successful step toward context window expansion (while still retaining the underlying restrictions of the original transformer architecture).

+#### LongNet: A Leap Towards Billion-Token Context Window
+LongNet represents a transformative advancement in the field of transformer optimization, as detailed in the paper “LONGNET: Scaling Transformers to 1,000,000,000 Tokens”.
+This innovative approach is set to extend the context window of language models to an unprecedented 1 billion tokens, significantly enhancing their ability to process and analyze large volumes of data.

+The primary advancement in LongNet is the implementation of “dilated attention.”
+This innovative attention mechanism allows for an exponential increase in the attention field as the gap between tokens widens, inversely reducing attention calculations as the distance between tokens increases.
+(since every token will attend to a smaller number of tokens).
+This design approach balances the limited attention resources and the need to access every token in the sequence.

+LongNet’s dilated attention mechanism has a linear computational complexity, a major improvement over the normal transformer’s quadratic difficulty.